- Visiting Chesapeake?

 - Shelters will be made available for renting (2 of which have grills) beginning July 1.
 Rentals can be done at the Ship Shop or at our main office on Progressive Drive.
 Rental fees will be consistent with the fees charged for shelters of similar size at City Park.

 - No crabbing or fishing off of the pier and docks adjacent to the boat ramp.
 Crabbing and fishing (with a license) are permitted on the pier that goes out into the river and runs parallel to the South Norfolk Jordan Bridge.

-- A license may be necessary to crab or fish from the fishing/crabbing pier.
+- At this time a license is not necessary to crab or fish from the fishing/crabbing pier.
 Information about VA Fishing Licenses and Requirements

-- Additional charter boat opportunities, including dinner cruises, are being planned and developed for 2016.
+- Additional charter boat opportunities, including dinner cruises, are being planned and developed for the future.